From bustling souks to desert dunes and ancient kasbahs - discover when and how to visit this land of rich culture and warm hospitality safely

 Specialties: Berber tagine, almond pastries.

-Accommodation: Traditional riads, modern hotels in Meknes.
+Accommodation: Traditional riads, modern hotels.

 Specialties: Olive dishes, local wines.